 Travel time 1 hour 33 Miles – Bernardo Winery is north of downtown San Diego and has been producing wine for over 100 years.
 On the grounds along with the winery are little wooden cottages that serve as shops and include such artisans as a goldsmith and a glassblower.

 Travel time 1.25 hours 37 Miles – Established in 1888, Escondido is the Spanish word for “hidden valley”, but it’s no secret that today the city is home to some of San Diego County’s major tourist attractions, fine wineries, craft breweries, fine arts and theater, and numerous outdoor activities.

-Travel time 1.25 hours 57 miles – Located at the northern part of San Diego County is the city of Fallbrook, also well known as the ” Avocado Capital of the World.”
+Travel time 1.25 hours 57 miles – Located in the northern part of San Diego County is the city of Fallbrook, also well known as the ” Avocado Capital of the World.”
 Each year in the spring, this modest bedroom community puts on a festival like you’ve never seen, including a giant, inflatable avocado, and hundreds of food and craft booths that line Fallbrook’s main drag.